odarriba/nodejs-express-skeleton/README.md

 ## Autoloading of models and controllers

 ### Models
-Models are automatically loaded from `models` directory.
+Models are automatically loaded from `/models` directory.
 All of them are automatically available in the `models` global variable.

 If the model name is composed by various words (p.e. `my_model.js`) it would be automatically converted to a name that follows the Javascript convention.
 In this example case, the model would be available at the variable `models.myName`.

 ### Controllers
-Controllers are automatically loaded from `controllers` directory and made available under the `controllers` variable.
+Controllers are automatically loaded from `/controllers` directory and made available under the `controllers` variable.

 The controller file name follows the Rails convention, for example `users_controller.js` in teh case of a controller to manage users.
 That controller would be available at the variable `controllers.users`.